MAIF/otoroshi/manual/src/main/paradox/deploy/clevercloud.md

 ## Example of CleverCloud env. variables

-you can add more env. variables to customize your Otoroshi instance like the following.
-Use the expert mode to copy/paste all the values in one shot
+You can add more env variables to customize your Otoroshi instance like the following.
+Use the expert mode to copy/paste all the values in one shot :

 ```
 APP_ENV=prod